VikasKumar281/QuickStay/client/README.md

   - git remote add origin your gitub repo link
   - git push -u origin main

-- Created the Hero Component and set the background image of home page
+- Created the Hero Component and set the background image of home page .

-- Created Featured Destination Section in Home page
+- Created Featured Destination Section in Home page .

-- Created Exclusive Offers Section in Home page
+- Created Exclusive Offers Section in Home page .

 - Created Users Testimonial Section in Home page
-  - I use prebuiltUI's Testimonial Section code
+  - I use prebuiltUI's Testimonial Section code .

-- Created Newsletter Subscription section
+- Created Newsletter Subscription section .

-- Created Footer Section
+- Created Footer Section .

-- Created Hotel Rooms Page
+- Created Hotel Rooms Page .

-- Created Room Details Page
+- Created Room Details Page .

-- Created My Bookings Page
+- Created My Bookings Page .

-- Created Admin Dashboard
+- Created Admin Dashboard =>
-  - Created Dashboard Page
+  - Created Dashboard Page .
-  - Created Add Room Page
+  - Created Add Room Page .
-  - Created List Room Page
+  - Created List Room Page .

 ## Backend =>

 - Create a server folder
   - create a server.js file
-  - create package.json file using the command => npm init -y
+  - create package.json file using the command => npm init -y .

   - Install these packages =>
-    - npm i express dotenv cors mongoose cloudinary multer svix
+    - npm i express dotenv cors mongoose cloudinary multer svix .

   - Install nodemon => npm i --save-dev nodemon
     - nodemon automatically restarts your Node.js app whenever you make changes to the code.

+    - For latest version of nodemon use command => npm install -D nodemon@latest .

-  - Connect mongoDB database
+  - Connect mongoDB database.

-  - Install clerk package => npm install @ clerk/express
+  - Install clerk package => npm install @ clerk/express.

-  - Create a Svix instance with clerk webhook secret
+  - Create a Svix instance with clerk webhook secret.

+  - Setup Clerk authentication in Backend.

+  - Create API for users.

+  - Created the API for Hotels =>
+    - Create the API for add the rooms in hotel and get the list of rooms.

+    - Connected the Cloudinary where we store the images.

+    - Created an API to fetch all rooms.

+    - Created an API to get all rooms for a specific hotel